valkey-io/valkey-io.github.io/content/blog/2024-07-07-aws-to-contribute-efficiency-improvements-for-ValKey-8.md

 At AWS, we have hundreds of thousands of customers using Amazon ElastiCache and Amazon MemoryDB.
 Feedback we continuously hear from end users is that they need better absolute performance and want to squeeze more performance from their clusters.

-For absolute performance per node, users sometimes face challenges with hot keys or other limitations that prevent them from scaling out.
-They also need better latencies at high percentiles.
-For efficiency, users are constantly trying to optimize their costs and get more out of their hardware.

-Besides performance, efficiency is also seen as a way to improve resilience.
-For example, with fork-based snapshotting and full-sync replication, the longer it takes, the more memory is consumed by copied-on-write pages and the replica output buffer, often resulting in high swapping and erratic behavior.
-By reducing execution time, one can achieve a more predictable memory usage and greater stability.

 Our commitment to meeting these performance and efficiency needs led us down a path of improving the multi-threaded performance of our ElastiCache and MemoryDB services, through features we called [Enhanced IO](https://aws.amazon.com/blogs/database/boosting-application-performance-and-reducing-costs-with-amazon-elasticache-for-redis/) and [Multiplexing](https://aws.amazon.com/blogs/database/enhanced-io-multiplexing-for-amazon-elasticache-for-redis/).
 Today we are excited to dive into how we are sharing our learnings from this performance journey by contributing a major performance improvement to the Valkey project.